pryoucan/Lead-Scorer-API/README.md

 npm start

-The server will be running at http://localhost:3000.
+The server should be running at http://localhost:3000.

 API Endpoints
 The live, deployed API is available at: https://lead-scorer-api-o2gd.onrender.com